eclab/flow/README.md

 #### Note

-Edisyn makes heavy use of Java preferences.
+Flow makes heavy use of Java preferences.
 There is a longstanding Java/Windows bug, not fixed as of Java 8, which breaks Java preferences.
 This was supposedly slated to be fixed in Java 9, but we have not verified it.
 If it's not working yet, Flow will still work, but you won't have any persistent preferences (you'll have to set it up every time).

 ### Installation and Running on Linux